A step-by-step tutorial to make a DIY laptop table for a couch.

 SIDE NOTE: Flip the side piece over if the boards are not lining up.

-Now that the frame is assembled, its time to add the 6″ corner brace to the frame.
-Sit the frame so that the longer side is on a flat surface.
+Now that the frame is assembled, add the 6″ corner brace to the frame.
+Position the frame so that the longer side is on a flat surface.

 Place a brace on one side of the frame.
 Use a scrap board to make sure the brace will be aligned with the frame and table top.
 Once everything is aligned, mark where the three screws will be drilled.